Olexandr-L45D/TetrisGameReact/README.md

 # game-tetris

-game-tetris is a classic **X and O game** built with **React + Vite**.
-The application features smooth animations, turn management, and engaging visual effects.

-## 🕹️ Game Flow (Roadmap)
+🕹️ Game Flow (Roadmap)

-0. **Start the Application**
-   The app initializes with routing and basic navigation setup.
+Start the Application The app initializes with routing and basic navigation setup.

-1. **Home Page**
-   Landing page with a **Start Game** button.
+Home Page Landing page with a Start Game button.

-2. **GameSettingModal / Settings**
-   Player selects the game settings (ege, lenguage, Hero) (e.g., difficulty, player symbol, AI options).
+GameSettingModal / Settings Player selects the game settings (e.g., difficulty level, speed, theme, language).
 Settings are stored in the application state.

-3. **TetrisGame/Game Board**

-   - Displays a 3x3 grid for the game.
-   - Handles player turns, marking X = Your hero or O = Computer.
-   - Blocks invalid moves and prevents clicking already occupied cells.
-   - Tracks the state of the board and checks for win or draw conditions.
-   - Updates the board and triggers visual/audio feedback for moves.

-4. **Game Logic (Core)**

-   - Manages game rules and turn alternation.
+TetrisGame / Game Board

+Displays the Tetris grid (e.g., 10x20).

+Handles falling Tetromino blocks.

+Allows player to move, rotate, and drop blocks.

+Detects collisions with the board edges or existing blocks.

+Clears completed lines and updates the score.

+Handles increasing difficulty (speed up) as the game progresses.

+Game Logic (Core)

+Manages spawning and movement of Tetromino shapes.

-   - Checks for winning combinations and draw conditions.
+Checks for line completions.

-   - Updates the board and triggers visual/audio feedback for moves.
+Tracks current score, level, and cleared lines.

+Detects Game Over condition.

-   - Includes animations for moves, highlights winning lines, and optional character effects.
+Includes animations for line clears and block placement.

-5. **Win / Draw Modal**

-   - Displays the result with a **Congratulations!** or **Draw!** message.
-   - Shows confetti animation or visual effects for victory.
+GameOverModal / Result Screen

+Displays Game Over message with final score.

+Shows stats (lines cleared, level reached).

-   - Includes a **Play Again** button to reset the board and start a new game.
+## Includes a Play Again button to reset and start a new game.

----

-## ✨ Features
+Features

-- Classic Tetris gameplay with X and O.
+Classic Tetris gameplay.

-- Configurable difficulty and optional AI opponent.
+Configurable difficulty and speed.

-- Smooth animations for moves and win/draw.
+Smooth animations for falling blocks and line clears.

-- Audio feedback for player actions.
+Audio feedback for actions (move, rotate, clear line).

-- Visual highlighting of winning lines.
+Score, level, and progress tracking.

-- Instant replay option to start a new round.
+Replay option to start a new game instantly.

----

 ## Build Notes